linz/template-python-hello-world/README.md

 ```

 Simply execute `pytest` and it will [find things that look like tests](http://doc.pytest.org/en/latest/goodpractices.html#conventions-for-python-test-discovery) and run them.

+## Automated Pull Request Merging

+### Kodiak

+Kodiak is enabled on this repository, configured by `.kodiak.toml`.

+Kodiak is a GitHub Bot that automatically merges pull requests that have been labelled `automerge :rocket:` once CI and required approvals have passed.
+Kodiak is free for open source repositories, but requires a per user subscription for private repositories.

 ## Automated Dependency Updates